'Australian Team Itself Is A Duplicate One' - Ex-India Star Brutally Roasts Pat Cummins And Co

-Former India Legend Calls Pat Cummins And Co ‘Duplicate’ After Australia Go 0-2 Down In Border Gavaskar Trophy
+Former India Star Calls Pat Cummins And Co ‘Duplicate’ After Australia Go 0-2 Down In Border Gavaskar Trophy

 Australia have lost both their Test matches against India inside three days in the BGT so far.
 The thir Test is in Indore from March 1.